damian-lis/fluent-blog/_articles/react-hooks-best-practices.md

 ---
-title: React hooks - Best practices.
+title: React hooks - best practices.
 description: In this tutorial, we’ll outline some React Hooks best practices and highlight some use cases with examples, from simple to advanced scenarios.
 cover: /images/covers/reactHooks.png
 date: 03-12-2021